kdump.conf(5) - phpMan

 0 - continue with dump process as usual

-non 0 - reboot the system
+non 0 - run the final action (reboot/poweroff/halt)

 extra_bins <binaries | shell scripts>